The photo above was taken by Kasia Rose Hrybowicz, my Daughter.

 I was born in 1944.

-I don’t like this getting old malarky.
-I dislike, even more, ageism, any form of discrimination.
+I don’t like this getting old malarky, however, lucky me!
+Every day a bonus. ( unless it is a bad day and I feel like a turd) I dislike, even more, ageism, indeed, any form of discrimination.
 I dislike cliques, people who exclude, the meanness of spirit that goes with all of that.
 I dislike snobbery, the class system, I dislike greed and avarice, I dislike hatred and War.
 I dislike those who shun people with mental health problems and disability.
 I could go on?

 But!
 I love, love, love a lot of things in our lives, on our Planet Earth